Walt Disney World Theme Park and Resort Closures and Rehabs

 Not all Walt Disney World Theme Park and Resort Closures and Rehabs listed appear on Disney’s official rehab calendar.
 For updated information on attraction closings, call 407-W-DISNEY (934-7639) just prior to your scheduled visit.
 Schedules below are meant as an informative rather than official guide and are gathered from a number of official and unofficial sources.

-- The Hall of Presidents will be closed for refurbishment through Fall 2017.
+- The Hall of Presidents will be closed for refurbishment through TBD.

-- Splash Mountain will be closed for refurbishment through November 16.
+- Splash Mountain will be closed for refurbishment through November 16 and from January 8 through February 1, 2018.

 - Cinderella’s Royal Table will be closed for refurbishment from February 28 through March 2, 2018.